charmrain/2-transaction/README.md

 ## 🙌 Acknowledgments

-- IKEA China for providing the dataset (2022).
+- IKEA An Asian Country for providing the dataset (2022).
 - Open-source Python data science libraries.